matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

 there is no matching session, the client must treat this as an invalid message.

-The plaintext payload is of the form:
+The plaintext corresponding to the "Cipher-Text" in an an [Olm message](/olm-megolm/olm/#normal-messages) is of the form:

-{{% definition path="api/client-server/definitions/olm_payload" %}}
+{{% definition path="api/client-server/definitions/olm_plaintext" %}}

-The type and content of the plaintext message event are given in the payload.

 If a client has multiple sessions established with another device, it should use the session from which it last received and successfully